-Deep Neural Networks (DNN) are an important advance in the art of ML (McCulloch and Pitts, 1943; Rosenblatt, 1958; Rumelhart et al., 1985) which is particularly valuable for complex textual classification (Abdi et al., 2019; Kastrati et al., 2019).
+Deep Neural Networks (DNN) are an important advance in the art of ML (McCulloch and Pitts, 1943; Rosenblatt, 1958; Rumelhart et al., 1988) which is particularly valuable for complex textual classification (Abdi et al., 2019; Kastrati et al., 2019).
 As suggested by Chollet (2018), a good metaphor of DL is the uncrumpling of a complicated manyfold of data.
 For example, imagine two sheets of colored paper: one green for Ents and one purple for Ws.
 Put them one on top of the other and crumple them into a ball of paper.
 Now you cannot tell them apart.
 DL consists of chains of geometric operations (underlying tensor operations) to uncrumple this ball of paper in order to separate-that is to classify-the Ents green sheet from the Ws purple one; or "finding neat representations for complex, highly folded manifolds" (Chollet, 2018).
-This is interpreted by Kastrati et al. (2019) as integrating learning into an ontology based on the semantics in the text, or by Abdi et al. (2019) as allowing sentiment analysis, although our text descriptors are too brief and simplistic to utilize such complex approaches.
-Using deep learning, it is possible to produce the best performance for the problem at hand with an accuracy of 96% after transforming the features to tensors, coding categorical variables as 2D-tensors with normalization, and building a sequential neural network with two Dense layers of sixteen hidden units, a "relu" (rectified linear unit, or non-linearity) activation, plus a final layer with just one hidden unit and a "sigmoid" activation.
-Notice that this model does not use the power of the OccStrings analyzed in the previous section.
-So the improvements can only be attributable to the DL method.
-Figure 6 shows the loss and the accuracy of both the training and the validation sets.
+A simple architecture of DL should include an input of features, layers of data transformation parametrized by weights, a prediction, a loss function to measure the distance between the prediction and the true label (which is a loss score used as a feedback signal), an optimizer to adjust the weights in order to reduce the loss score in the next instance of the input of features.
+As a result, the model learns with many layers of data transformation.
+All the previous shallow learning has one layer where its weights are learned by the classifier.
+For instance, in our base-line, the Logistic Regression is applied to the training data, and the then calculated weights are used to predict the label, and then a loss function permits finding the accuracy of the test.
+In shallow learning, as with the LR, the process still includes a feedback signal to fine-tune the weights since each data point permits a more specific adjustment of the logistic curve to the data, but this happens in a one-layer-deep circuit.
+In DL the architecture of the data transformation is made as complex as needed so that the fine-tuning is through a multi-dimensional chain of data learning processes; learning is embedded in many layers of discretional data munging.
+Using deep learning, it is possible to produce the best performance for the problem at hand with an accuracy of 96% after transforming the features to tensors, coding categorical variables as 2D-tensors with normalization, and building a sequential neural network with two Dense layers of sixteen hidden units, a "relu" (rectified linear unit, or nonlinearity) activation, plus a final layer with just one hidden unit and a "sigmoid" activation.
+We use the Keras library, and Tensor Flow backend (Abadi et al., 2015) Notice that this model does not use the power of the OccStrings analyzed in the previous section.
+So, the improvements can only be attributable to the DL method.
+Figure 8 shows the loss and the accuracy of both the training and the validation sets.
 Overall the model performs well both in the training and, importantly, also in the validation sets.
-This implies that the model generalizes well, since it performs well on data it has never seen before.
+This implies that the model generalizes well since it performs well on data it has never seen before.
 Also, it suggests that overfitting to the training data is not a problem for this model with its current capacity (or number of learnable parameters) and amount of training data.
-Figure 7 shows the output of the final layer as seen in TensorBoard (a suite to visualize learning and "make it easier to understand, debug, and optimize TensorFlow programs" (Abadi et al., 2015)).
-This is a bimodal distribution of probabilities with Ents as ones and Ws as zeros.
+This result permits us to conclude that DL outperforms the conventional ML models in the task of binary classification when general features are included (but not OccString)